MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 8.1 Pregnancy

-Minocycline hydrochloride extended-release tablets should not be used during pregnancy.
-If the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus and stop treatment immediately.
+If a patient becomes pregnant while taking this drug, advise the patient of the risk to the fetus and to discontinue treatment.

-Minocycline induced skeletal malformations (bent limb bones) in fetuses when administered to pregnant rats and rabbits in doses of 30 mg/kg/day and 100 mg/kg/day, respectively, (resulting in approximately 3 times and 2 times, respectively, the systemic exposure to minocycline observed in patients as a result of use of minocycline hydrochloride extended-release tablets).
-Reduced mean fetal body weight was observed in studies in which minocycline was administered to pregnant rats at a dose of 10 mg/kg/day (which resulted in approximately the same level of systemic exposure to minocycline as that observed in patients who use minocycline hydrochloride extended-release tablets).
+Minocycline induced skeletal malformations (bent limb bones) in fetuses when administered to pregnant rats and rabbits during the period of organogenesis at doses of 30 mg/kg/day and 100 mg/kg/day, respectively (3 times the MRHD and 2 times the MRHD on an AUC comparison basis, respectively).
+Reduced mean fetal body weight was observed in studies in which minocycline was administered to pregnant rats at an oral dose of 10 mg/kg/day (approximately equal to the MRHD on an AUC comparison basis).

-Minocycline was assessed for effects on peri- and post-natal development of rats in a study that involved oral administration to pregnant rats from day 6 of gestation through the period of lactation (postpartum day 20), at dosages of 5, 10, or 50 mg/kg/day.
-In this study, body weight gain was significantly reduced in pregnant females that received 50 mg/kg/day (resulting in approximately 2.5 times the systemic exposure to minocycline observed in patients as a result of use of minocycline hydrochloride extended-release tablets).
+Minocycline was assessed for effects on peri- and post-natal development of rats in a study that involved oral administration to pregnant rats during the period of organogenesis through lactation at dosages of 5 mg/kg/day, 10 mg/kg/day, or 50 mg/kg/day.
+In this study, body weight gain was significantly reduced in pregnant females that received 50 mg/kg/day (2.5 times the MRHD on an AUC comparison basis).
 No effects of treatment on the duration of the gestation period or the number of live pups born per litter were observed.
-Gross external anomalies observed in F1 pups (offspring of animals that received minocycline) included reduced body size, improperly rotated forelimbs, and reduced size of extremities.
-No effects were observed on the physical development, behavior, learning ability, or reproduction of F1 pups, and there was no effect on gross appearance of F2 pups (offspring of F1 animals).
+Gross external anomalies observed in offspring of animals that received minocycline included reduced body size, improperly rotated forelimbs, and reduced size of extremities.
+No effects were observed on the physical development, behavior, learning ability, or reproduction of the offspring of animals that received minocycline.

 8.4 Pediatric Use